The Rise Of Fully Autonomous AI Drones

 Everything About The Rise Of Fully Autonomous AI Drones

 Now, let’s see how far the Artificial intelligence drone technology has gone thus far.
-The development of modern AI drones capable of handling most of the tasks in different fields like agriculture, or surveillance means that we are already into advance level 4 stages.
-AI drones today are fully capable of handling assigned tasks with little to no supervision.
+The development of modern AI drones capable of handling most tasks in different fields like agriculture or surveillance means that we are already in advanced level 4 stages.
+AI drones today can handle assigned tasks with little to no supervision.

-However, we still have to go to the next level, that is the development of fully autonomous drones.
-But before we can achieve that, the technology would have to overcome some challenges.
+However, we still have to go to the next level, which is the development of fully autonomous drones.
+However, before achieving that, technology will have to overcome some challenges.
 Interestingly, these challenges are little about technology and more about regulatory compliance and safety.
-For instance, before we move into the development of Level 5; fully autonomous drones, we have to make sure that such drones are able to comply with the safety regulations, and meet local/international air traffic laws.
+For instance, before we move into the development of Level 5, fully autonomous drones, we have to make sure that such drones can comply with safety regulations and meet local/international air traffic laws.

-Challenges for Level 5 drones that are yet to be overcome includes
+Challenges for Level 5 drones that are yet to be overcome include

-• Designing, development, and testing of sensors, and radars to ensure capability of AI drones to withstand any unforeseen obstacle and operate in any environment
+• Designing, development, and testing of sensors and radars to ensure the capability of AI drones to withstand any unforeseen obstacle and operate in any environment

 • Design and development of software that’s viably safe and secure

-The key to overcoming these challenges lies with simulations, which can assist to optimize individual parts of the AI drones, along with the whole system.
+The key to overcoming these challenges lies with simulations, which can assist in optimizing individual parts of the AI drones, along with the whole system.

 Drones and UAVs are often used interchangeably.
-In essence drone isn’t a technical term, rather a general term.
+In essence, drone isn’t a technical term but a general term.

-In the world of aerospace, UAVs or Unmanned Aerial Vehicles represent flying machine learning solutions which can be controlled remotely or autonomously.
-As with many other technology, UAVs trace its origin from the military, where these were used by the military as reconnaissance and surveillance tools to spy on enemies.
+In aerospace, UAVs, or Unmanned Aerial Vehicles, represent flying machine learning solutions that can be controlled remotely or autonomously.
+As with many other technologies, UAVs trace their origin to the military, where they were used as reconnaissance and surveillance tools to spy on enemies.

 The Rise Of Fully Autonomous AI Drones

-Well, there may be high fantasies about the future of AI drones like; air taxis, air delivery and others.
-However, before such applications become the norm, there are certain obstacles that need to be overcome.
+Well, there may be high fantasies about the future of AI drones, such as air taxis, air delivery, and others.
+However, certain obstacles must be overcome before such applications become the norm.

-Honestly, with the current technological advancement, the rise of autonomous AI drones isn’t the matter of “When” but “How” we want these autonomous drones to be.
+With the current technological advancement, the rise of autonomous AI drones isn’t a matter of “When” but “How” we want these drones to be.

-Technically speaking, it’s easier to design a fully autonomous AI drone that’s capable of flying between two pre-defined points (we already have these drones applied across many fields).
-However, it’s much harder to come up with a design that enables these flying robots to deliver pizza at doorstep; especially in an urban environment (Amazon is already testing this application though).
+Technically speaking, it’s easier to design a fully autonomous AI drone capable of flying between two pre-defined points (we already have these drones applied across many fields).
+However, it’s much more predefined, with a design that enables these flying robots to deliver pizza to the doorstep, especially in an urban environment (Amazon is already testing this application).

-In the field of aerospace, the most challenging aspect is to design and control the takeoff and landing approach of any craft.
-And in case of pizza delivery, the drone would have to accomplish this in an urban environment; avoiding the weather birds, clothes lines, houses, and other objects that pose serious safety risks.
-So, until the technology is matured enough to take-on these obstacles safely, we may have to be content with the pizza boy and be ready to pay some nice tip to the person.
+In aerospace, the most challenging aspect is to design and control any craft’s takeoff and landing approach.
+In the case of pizza delivery, the drone would have to accomplish this in an urban environment, avoiding the weather birds, clotheslines, houses, and other objects that pose serious safety risks.
+So, until the technology is mature enough to take on these obstacles safely, we may have to be content with the pizza boy and be ready to pay some nice tip to the person.

-Looking at the current technology used in the design and development of AI drones, there are certain limitations which have to be overcome.
-For instance, while AI drones are able to survey vast swaths of agriculture land autonomously, these drones are typically supervised by pilots who are ready to take control in any unforeseen events.
+Certain limitations have to be overcome in the current technology used in the design and development of AI drones.
+For instance, while AI drones can survey vast swaths of agricultural land autonomously, they are typically supervised by pilots who are ready to take control of any unforeseen events.

 • Avoid obstacles in an urban environment